TimonPost/cargo-unused-features/README.md

 This library works for both workspaces and individual crates.
 In the context of a workspace it will just iterate each crate in the workspace-definition and run the same process it does for a single crate.

 For a single crate. it removes a feature of a dependency and then compiles the project to see if it still compiles.
-If so, we can 'believe' that the feature can be removed.
+If so, the feature flag might be removed, but it can still be a false-positve ([disclaimers](#4-some-things-to-keep-in-mind).).
 Yes, this implies some overhead by recompiling the project for each feature flag enabled.
 However, this is a one-time thing and if you have a large project, just let it run for a while.
 I personally have ran it on a project with over 50 crates and it finished within an hour.
 The compiler will not perform a complete clean rebuild which is in our favor.

 Furthermore, This library uses [cargo_toml][6] to remove or add features.
 It loads a TOML file into memory, modifies the dependency features, serializes the `Manifest`, and writes it back to the toml-file.
 Then it starts compiling, and after it finishes running, the original content is written back as if nothing had happened.